-Quantum theory includes schools called quantum mechanics, quantum electrodynamics, and quantum chromodynamics.
+Quantum theory includes quantum mechanics which is the foundation, quantum electrodynamics which includes electromagnetic phenomena, and quantum chromodynamics which adds the quark color theory.
 Quantum mechanics is the study of basic particles, photons, electrons, and the vacuum at the smallest atomic levels.
 Among the things which up until now relativity has not been able to describe while quantum mechanics has, are the quantum packets of energy, the particle-wave duality of existence, and the angular momentum (spin) of particles.

 The standard model maintains that particles are composed of smaller discrete quarks and gluons and that existence is probabilistic at the smallest levels.
-This is questionable and the Evans development in general relativity indicates otherwise.
+This is unproven and the Evans development in general relativity indicates otherwise.
+Evans shows that curvature and torsion are the essential mathematical forms and provides a theoretical framework for experiments that have shown the Heisenberg uncertainty is not accurate.